Voyage to the Planet of Prehistoric Women

 Voyage to the Planet of Prehistoric Women is a 1968 American science fiction film, one of two films whose footage was taken from the 1962 Soviet SF film Planeta Bur (Planet of Storms) for producer Roger Corman.
 The original film was scripted by Alexander Kazantsev from his novel and directed by Pavel Klushantsev.
 This adaptation, made by Peter Bogdanovich, who chose not to have his name credited on the film, included new scenes added that starred Mamie Van Doren.
 The film apparently had at least a limited U.S. release through American International Pictures, but became better known via subsequent cable TV showings and home video sales.
 The film contains no footage from Planeta Bur that was not used in the earlier Voyage to the Prehistoric Planet (1965).

 Plot

-Astronauts landing on Venus kill a flying creature that resembles a pterosaur, which is worshiped as a god by the local blond Venusian women.
-They attempt to kill the astronauts by means of their superhuman powers, but ultimately fail.
-The astronauts eventually escape from Venus, and their abandoned robot, damaged in a flow of volcanic mud and ultimately shut down by the humans for their survival, becomes, in a surprise plot twist ending, the women's new god.
+Astronauts who have landed on Venus kill a flying creature that resembles a pterosaur, unaware that it is worshipped as a god by a small band of blond Venusian women whom they never meet.
+In revenge, the women attempt to kill the astronauts, but the astronauts survive, eventually successfully making an emergency blast off from Venus.
+Their abandoned and damaged robot, which was caught in a flow of volcanic mud and ultimately shut down by the humans, is adopted as the women's new god.